zulip/zulip/docs/queuing.md

   process_queue --queue=user_activity`.

-* So that supervisord will known to run the queue processor in production, you will need to define a program entry for it in `servers/puppet/modules/zulip/files/supervisor/conf.d/zulip.conf` and add it to the `zulip-workers` group further down in the file.
+* So that supervisord will known to run the queue processor in production, you will need to add to to `normal_queues` in `puppet/zulip/manifests/base.pp`; the list there is used to generate `/etc/supervisor/conf.d/zulip.conf` via a puppet template in `app_frontend.pp`.

-* For monitoring, you need to add a check that your worker is running to puppet/zulip/files/cron.d/rabbitmq-numconsumers if it's a one-at-a-time consumer like `user_activity_internal` or a custom nagios check if it is a bulk processor like `slow_queries`.
+* For monitoring, you need to add your queue to the list in `scripts/nagios/check-rabbitmq-consumers`, so that Nagios can check whether a queue processor is running. if it's a one-at-a-time consumer like `user_activity_internal` or a custom nagios check if it is a bulk processor like `slow_queries`.

 ### Publishing events into a queue